Skip to content

 Notification Service Extension is a separate binary and has its own Info.plist file.

-Starting with iOS9 release to download the content from non-https URL (ex: http://) you have to add App Transport Security Settings with Allow Arbitrary Loads flag set to YES to extension’s Info.plist file.
+Add App Transport Security Settings with Allow Arbitrary Loads flag set to true to extension’s Info.plist file.

-In order to send a rich notification just specify the file’s URL in the “iOS10+ Media attachment” field
+In order to send a rich notification just specify the file’s URL in the BANNER URL field

 Woosh!
 Force-tap the notification and you are all done!